NeCTAR-RC/heat-templates/juno/Ubuntu/SoftwareConfig/README.md

 * It allows you to run hooks during the distinct phases of a heat templates lifecycle, such as CREATE, UPDATE, SUSPEND and RESUME

-This software layer has some basic scripts built on top of it that do the following:
+This software layer has some basic example scripts built on top of it that do the following:

 * A hook to install ansible and run your ansible scripts, allowing you to set your ansible inputs via your heat template
 * A similar hook for puppet